 One misconception about solar is that your roof has to be south facing.
 Homes that are east or west-facing can also gain as much from solar panels.
 Solar will not ruin your roof either,

 if anything it will actually extend its life because solar panels provide additional protection from various weather elements.

 Minimal Shading From Trees

-Because solar panels require adequate sunlight, you need to know how much shade is covering your roof.
+Because solar panels require adequate sunlight, you need to know how much shade is covering your roof in order to qualify for solar.
 If tree shading is not directly affecting your roof, then you can move forward with the solar process.
 The only time tree removal is necessary is when it is impacting solar access.
 If you are not sure if you should remove the trees, consult with a trusted solar installer.
 Besides working with you on an optimal solar array, they will also provide you with the best advice in regards to the amount of shade.

 It may seem counterintuitive environmentally to cut down trees; however, your solar panels still provide many eco-friendly benefits.
 Another thing to consider is high-efficiency solar panels.
 Panels such as Solaria can lessen the impact caused by shading with their large energy production, which may mean less trees will need to be removed.
 It is important to go through the different products offered, as it should guide you on which solar panel will be best for your situation.